Jaykul/PowerLine/README.md

 PowerLine also provides some additional functions for adding and removing from the prompt list so that modules can add without worrying about doubling up.
 If Posh-git was to actually adopt the code I mentioned earlier, every time you imported it, they would append to your prompt -- and since they're not cleaning up when you remove the module, they would get re-imported automatically whenever you removed the module.

-PowerLine gives you an `Add-PowerLineBlock` which lets you pass in a `ScriptBlock` and have it added to the prompt only if it's not already there -- which means the user can move it around, and re-import the module without having it show up twice.
+PowerLine gives you an `Add-TerminalBlock` which lets you pass in a `ScriptBlock` and have it added to the prompt only if it's not already there -- which means the user can move it around, and re-import the module without having it show up twice.
 It even has an `-AutoRemove` switch which can be used when adding to the PowerLine from a module to automatically remove that block if the module is removed by the user.
-And of course, there's a `Remove-PowerLineBlock` which lets you clean up manually.
+And of course, there's a `Remove-TerminalBlock` which lets you clean up manually.

-There is a `New-PowerLineBlock` function which allows you to change the colors based on elevation, or the success of the last command.
+There is a `New-TerminalBlock` function which allows you to change the colors based on elevation, or the success of the last command.

-Finally, there are separate `Test-Success` and `Test-Elevation` functions (which are used by New-PowerLineBlock), if you just want to output something conditionally, or deal with it on your own.
+Finally, there are separate `Test-Success` and `Test-Elevation` functions (which are used by New-TerminalBlock), if you just want to output something conditionally, or deal with it on your own.

 ## Future Plans